Trustee Resolutions for Discretionary Trusts in Australia: Everything You Need to Know

 Types of Trustee Resolutions

 Less frequent.
-These outline when and how capital (e.g. assets, property) will be transferred to a beneficiary.
+These outline when and how capital, such as assets or property, will be transferred to a beneficiary.

 Some deeds include default beneficiaries who receive income if the trustee fails to make a valid resolution.
-But relying on this is risky.
+However, relying on this is risky and may not produce the tax outcome you intended.

-Without present entitlement, the ATO will consider the trustee liable for tax on that income—often at the top marginal rate.
+Without present entitlement, the ATO will consider the trustee liable for tax on that income, often at the top marginal rate of 47%.

 Common Mistakes Trustees Make